fabiosantoscode/dumbjs/README.md

 For js2cpp, for example, I had to turn every function that `BIND` was called on (these functions take `_closure` as the first argument so they're easy to find), into a callable class, and turn all `BIND` calls into `new ThatCallableClass(theClosure)`.

+## JS_ADD(a, b) -> Number|String

+In plain javascript: `function JS_ADD(a, b) { return a + b }`

+When trying to do type conversions, if the type of `a` and/or `b` is not known at compile time, `a + b` turns into `JS_ADD(a, b)`.
+This is because it is not clear whether to concatenate `a` and `b` as strings ( `String(a) + String(b)`) or to convert them to numbers and add their values ( `Number(a) + Number(b)` ), as this depends on dumbjs being privvy of both types!

+They can be stactically removed if there is enough knowledge about the types (maybe dumbjs didn't know of some function's existence), or you can use the `typeof` operator's equivalent to know what kind of variable it is, and perform the addition or concatenation.

+This is specified in great detail in the [spec](https://tc39.github.io/ecma262/#sec-addition-operator-plus-runtime-semantics-evaluation).
+Make sure to read into the toPrimitive part, it becomes super unpredictable if the object has a toString or valueOf method.
+They are both used, and they don't need to return strings ;)

 # Recommended reading